tonywu6/mdbookkit/docs/src/rustdoc-link/name-resolution.md

 <figcaption>

-Formatting of diagnostics courtesy of [miette]
+Formatting of diagnostics powered by [miette]

 </figcaption>